Yonet/AzureMixedRealityDocs/lessons/lesson-3/project/how-to-grab-and-move-an-object.md

 Select the preferred **Manipulation Type** so that the user is restricted to use one of the available manipulation types.

 ![Manipulation Type](../../../.gitbook/assets/how_to_grab_and_move_an_object/manipulation_type.PNG)

-note: is there a way to limit just to moving and not move scale or move rotate?